-The Yellow-bellied Glider (Pretaurus australis) is the largest member of the Petaurid family of gliders – it’s like a large, highly active version of the smaller and more common Sugar Glider (Petaurus breviceps).
-Though it weighs considerably less than the more distantly related Greater Glider (Petauroides volans), it has long fur, giving it a fluffy appearance; some people may know it as the Fluffy Glider.
-Click on the image to enlarge it and hear the call of the Yellow-bellied Glider.
+The Yellow-bellied Glider (Pretaurus australis) is the largest member of the Petaurus group of gliders – it’s like a large, highly active version of the smaller and more common Sugar Glider (Petaurus breviceps).
+It weighs considerably less than the more distantly related Greater Glider (Petauroides volans) and has long fur, giving it a fluffy appearance; some people may know it as the Fluffy Glider.

 It has a scattered distribution across the State, with relatively fewer records in north-east Victoria, than in the species’ stronghold of East Gippsland and the Central Highlands.

 The tall, wet eucalypt forests of the Strathbogie Ranges are separated from the forests of the Central Highlands and the north-east by the valleys of the Goulburn River and the Broken River, respectively.
 Until recently, Yellow-bellied Gliders were considered to be absent from the Strathbogie Ranges.

 In 1993 a solitary, large glider was observed high in a tree in the Tourour district of the Strathbogie State Forest.
 It had a two-tone colouration and remained motionless for several minutes, perched on the end of a dead limb; it did not vocalize.
 At the time, the animal was considered to be a Yellow-bellied Glider (D. Robinson, pers. communication 1997) and this record is the more easterly of the dots in the Strathbogies on the map, above.